obscrivn/timeseriesbook/_sources/welcome.md

 - Students are responsible for completing and submitting on time all assigned tasks
 - No late assignment
-- Course-related questions are posted via Piazza (do not use Canvas In-Box)
+- Course-related questions are posted via Piazza
 - For more details, see Course Policy on Canvas

-## Office Hours and Review Sessions

-- Review sessions are held on Saturdays 6pm EST
-- Office hours are held via Discord (per students' request).
-Hours will be posted.